 The disco hikes are different every day.
 When you sign up for one at the Visitor Center, you can ask the ranger for details about where the hikes are likely to go in the next few days.

-Disco hikes have an element of security to them since you’re with a ranger, but they can still be extremely challenging experiences.
+Disco hikes have an element of security to them since you're with a ranger, but they can still be notably challenging experiences.
 Preparation is a must!
 The rangers will help you determine if you have everything you need before setting off.